Images of the Ultra-High Energy Cosmic Rays from Point Sources: Introduction

 \section{Introduction}

-Contrary to photons and neutrinos, Ultra-High Energy Cosmic Rays (UHECR) are charged particles and they are unavoidably deflected in the Galactic and intergalactic magnetic fields.
-Expected large number of UHECR sources in the Universe together with large deflections of UHECR from source positions prevents to do astronomy except for the highest energies $E>6\cdot 10^{19}$~eV, where the spectrum has cutoff due to interactions with Cosmic Microwave Background (CMB).
-This so called GZK cutoff was predicted by Greizen, Zatsepin and Kuzmin in 1966 \cite{Greisen:1966jv,Zatsepin:1966jv} and was observed 40 years later by HiRes experiment in 2007 \cite{HiRes:2007lra} and later confirmed with large statistics by modern experiments Pierre Auger Observatory (Auger) \cite{PierreAuger:2008rol} and Telescope Array (TA)~\cite{TelescopeArray:2012qqu}.
-Existence of GZK cutoff guarantees that UHECR with energies $E>6\cdot 10^{19}$~eV come from local Universe with significant contribution of sources located in nearby Large Scale Structures (LSS) with distance to our Milky Way galaxy $R<200$ Mpc.
-Since LSS at those distances is significantly non-uniform, this gives a hope to see individual UHECR sources.
-Astronomy with UHECR at the highest energies $E>6\cdot 10^{19}$~eV was one of the main motivations for the construction of Auger and TA experiments.
+Contrary to photons and neutrinos, Ultra-High Energy Cosmic Rays (UHECR) are charged particles and they are unavoidably deflected in the Galactic and intergalactic magnetic fields {(IGMF)}.
+Expected large number of UHECR sources in the Universe together with large deflections of UHECR from source positions prevents {us from doing} astronomy except for the highest energies $E>6\cdot 10^{19}$~eV, where the spectrum has {a} cutoff due to interactions with {the} Cosmic Microwave Background (CMB).
+This {so-called} GZK cutoff was predicted by Greizen, Zatsepin and Kuzmin in 1966 \citep{Greisen:1966jv,Zatsepin:1966jv}. {Both original papers \citep{Greisen:1966jv} and \citep{Zatsepin:1966jv} provide calculations of pion photoproduction by the proton primaries while at the same time point to the effect of photodisintegration which takes place in {the} case of primary nuclei at nearly the same energy, see~\citet{Kampert:2012vi} for historical review.}